fhmwg/current-tags/stage1.md

     - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
     - each of which shall contain a human-readable name for identifying this image

+Additionally, the `dc:title` may be displayed in a way that occludes all but the first few dozen characters, and should be structured so that first characters contain the most important information.
+See [§3.1.2](#3.1.2) for more.

 ## 2.3.
 Date   <a name="2.3"></a>

 ### 2.3.1.
 Summary   <a name="2.3.1"></a>